Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/subpage/fselect.md

 ## Feature Reduction to Classifiers
 --------------

-The case study revealed the influence of 4 common feature reduction methods (PCA, LDA, and their kernel versions) to 4 different types of classifiers (SVM, ML, KNN, GMM).
-Our experiments show that SVM performed the most robust to increasing dimensional space, and SVM and LDA are more sensitive to noises.
+This case study revealed the influence of 4 common feature reduction methods (PCA, LDA, and their kernel versions) on the 4 different types of classifiers (SVM, ML, KNN, GMM).
+Our experiments showed that SVM was the most robust method to increase dimensional space, and that SVM and LDA were the most sensitive to noise.

 <p align="center"><img src="../figures/fselection.png"  width="600" class="inline"/></p>